 As late as 1997, the idea that Anastasia survived was enshrined in a far more preposterous animated movie musical.
-Composer Stephen Flaherty and lyricist Lynn Ahrens wrote a handful of hummable if banal songs; four scriptwriters share responsibility for the incomprehensible story, which features an albino fruit bat who serves as Rasputin’s assistant.
+Composer Stephen Flaherty and lyricist Lynn Ahrens wrote a handful of hummable if banal songs; four scriptwriters share responsibility for an incomprehensible mishmashing of the story, which in its retelling features an albino fruit bat who serves as Rasputin’s assistant.

 Naturally, it was a huge hit.